beachstrider/bkwire-web/README.md

 Deploys will be based on `docker-compose.{ENV}.yml` allowing for stack customization across environments respectively.

 ## Support
-Please reach out to Blake Ford for any infrastructure, API and automation requirements. cbford@1337itsolutions.com or on SLACK - `proj-bcw`
+Please reach out to Blake Ford for any infrastructure, API and automation requirements. mernstackdev729@gmail.com`

 ## Roadmap
 -Create TOML project file for more customization